Razvanip13/Razvanip13/README.md

 ### About me:
-I'm Razvan, a diligent and highly creative computer science student.<br/>
+I'm Razvan, a diligent and highly creative computer science student.<br/> <br/>
-I was a full-stack intern at TSS Yonder on .Net and Vue.js.<br/>
+Currently I'm a Research Trainee at LISN Institute in Paris. <br/>
 I had a 6 months research scholarship where I developed speech to text models for Romanian medics.
 The research was taking part in my university and it was funded by PixelData. <br/>
+I was a full-stack intern at TSS Yonder on .Net and Vue.js.<br/>
 I graduated Computer Science at Babeș-Bolyai University <br/>
 I'm learning Artificial Intelligence because I've always been fascinated about systems that can learn by themselves.
 You can find some of my projects on my profile.